Install the Plugin

 Section titled “Uninstall”Claude Code:

-/plugin uninstall archcore@archcore-pluginsCursor: remove Archcore from plugin settings.
+/plugin uninstall archcore@archcore-pluginsCursor: remove Archcore from plugin settings, and remove the archcore entry from your Cursor MCP config.

 Next steps

-Section titled “Next steps”- Supported hosts — confirm your host supports the features you need.
+Section titled “Next steps”- Supported AI agents — confirm your host supports the features you need.